Chart Color Schemes

 Highett (East) - Cheltenham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Highett East-Cheltenham is more culturally diverse than most local areas, with 32.7% of its population born overseas and 26.8% speaking a language other than English at home.
-Christianity is the predominant religion in Highett East-Cheltenham, making up 46.1%.
-Notably, Judaism comprises 1.9%, higher than the Greater Melbourne average of 1.1%.
+Highett East-Cheltenham has a higher cultural diversity than most local areas, with 32.7% of its population born overseas and 26.8% speaking a language other than English at home.
+Christianity is the predominant religion in Highett East-Cheltenham, accounting for 46.1% of the population.
+Notably, Judaism is more prevalent here at 1.9%, compared to the Greater Melbourne average of 1.1%.

 Frequently Asked Questions - Diversity